 The same can be said for a number of legislative changes.

 The fact is that most Aussie parents still defend their ‘right’ to hit their children.
 But if laws were to change people would start to think twice.
-And the data is in from other countries, showing that smacking would be reduced, bit by bit.
+And the data are in from other countries, showing that smacking would be reduced, bit by bit.
 Parents would find other strategies.
 And children being hit would become a rare occurrence.

 Parental guilt and justification